aneekbasu/cesium-api/README.md

 # Cesium API
-This is the backend code for FIS Ethos.
+This is the backend code for a demo project.

 ### Tech